foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/library_model/hw_dependencies_config.rst

 Global Definitions and Library Configurability
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 All configurable global definitions and constants are defined in **./include/mli_config.h**.
 This header file is not included in **./include/mli_api.h** header and should be included implicitly in user code in case its content might be useful.
-For example, use ``ARC_PLATFORM`` define for multi-platform applications.
+For example, use ``PLATFORM`` define for multi-platform applications.

 .. _tgt_pf_def:

-Target Platform Definition (ARC_PLATFORM)
+Target Platform Definition (PLATFORM)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-ARC_PLATFORM defines main platform type that the library is built
+PLATFORM defines main platform type that the library is built
 for.
 By default this is determined in compile time according to the
 TCF file.
-To explicitly set the platform, set ARC_PLATFORM to one of the
+To explicitly set the platform, set PLATFORM to one of the
 following macros in advance:

 -  **V2DSP** – using ARCv2DSP ISA extensions only (EM5D or EM7D).